ksgwxfan/climate-parser/README.md

 ### A Note on Record Thresholds

 A big part that is played in compiling reports and ranks is the exclusion of data if it is deemed insufficient or incomplete.
 The idea is to prevent, for example, years with only 50 days of data, all happening to be in the spring and summer months, from bothering yearly-ranks and reports.
 To handle this, I used exclusion thresholds.
 In v2.0 or newer, these variables are accessible at the end of the script, to allow you to tinker with if desired.
 For example, for yearly ranks, the default threshold is 300 days.
 Change it if you feel it is too lenient or not lenient enough of a standard.
 Just change the variable, and run your function again.
-For best results, change it in the code, then run the `clmtAnalyze` function again.
+When changing, to ensure the most accurate results, run `clmtAnalyze` again.
+This potentially would alter the rankings.
 The following are the default values found at the end of the script:
 ```
 excludeyear = 300       # Exclude years from ranking/reports if year recordqty <= to this threshold
 excludeseason = 70      # Exclude season from rankings/reports if season recordqty <= to this threshold